mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/cassandra/2.4.0-3.0.16/getting-started/index.md

 ## Test your multi-datacenter configuration

-Follow the [quick start guide](/mesosphere/dcos/services/cassandra/2.0.3-3.0.14/quick-start/) to write data to one cluster.
-Then, use the client on the other cluster to ensure the data has propagated.
+Write data into the first cluster.
+Then, use the client on the second cluster to ensure the data has propagated.